Roosevelt High School

 The original Auditorium and Classroom Building, popularly known as the R Building, received a seismic upgrade and PWA Moderne remodel following the 1933 Long Beach earthquake.
-For Roosevelt High School alumni and Los Angelenos alike, the R Building remains an iconic representation of Roosevelt High School and Boyle Heights.
+For Roosevelt High alumni and Angelenos alike, the R Building remains an iconic representation of Roosevelt High and Boyle Heights.

-In March 1968, Roosevelt High School, along with Wilson, Lincoln, Belmont, and Garfield High Schools, was thrust into the national spotlight when thousands of Chicanx students and supporters staged a series of organized walkouts to demand educational equity, known as the East L.A.
-Walkouts (“Blowouts”).
+In March 1968, Roosevelt High School—along with Wilson, Lincoln, Belmont, and Garfield High Schools—was thrust into the national spotlight when thousands of Chicanx students and supporters staged a series of organized walkouts to demand educational equity, known as the East L.A.
+Chicano Student Walkouts (“Blowouts”).

-Though Roosevelt High administrators locked the gates surrounding the school to prevent striking students from leaving, and LAPD squad cars surrounded the campus to intimidate the strikers, such actions would not prevent students from participating in the Blowouts.
+Though school administrators locked the gates to prevent students from leaving, and LAPD squad cars surrounded the campus to intimidate the strikers, such actions would not prevent students from participating in the Walkouts.

 1968 East L.A.
 Chicano Student Walkouts (Blowouts) and Roosevelt High School